 The Urban Mission Center is a ministry of The Salvation Army.
-Our mission is to cultivate missional leaders for the opportunity of the Urban Millennium.
+Our mission is to form missional leaders for the opportunity of the Urban Millennium.
 We’re located in St. Louis, MO.

 What is a missional leader?

 A missional leader is someone who guides others in discovering and doing their part in God's mission of reconciliation.
 A few indicators we look for include: an ability to adapt to a changing world, asking God-centered versus church-centered questions, a connection with neighbors that is relational versus transactional, and an understanding of God's mission.

 What do you mean by "opportunity of the urban millennium?"

 The world moved into the urban millennium around 2009, when over half of the human population lived in cities.
 This number is projected to grow over the next few decades, reaching as high as 70% of the population.
 As our cities grow, the opportunity to serve in urban settings will grow.
 We need to be prepared by having urban leaders who are ready to take on the complexities of city work.